alexeymezenin/country-city-sql-databse/README.md

 The SQL file contains indexes and foreign key constraint and is ready to use.

-I've also included parser, feel free to modify it for you own needs.
+I've also included parser, feel free to modify it for your own needs.
 Data source file is also included, or you can download a fresh copy from [SimpleMaps](https://simplemaps.com/data/world-cities)

 `countries` table structure